Regulus Cyber launches with a technology to secure autonomous vehicles

 It’s the rationale behind Regulus Cyber, a new Israeli security technology developer founded by Yonatan Zunger and Yoav Zangvil — two longtime professionals from Israel’s aerospace and defense industry.

 “We’re building a system that is looking at different sensors and the first system is GPS,” Zunger says.
-Using a proprietary array of off-the-shelf antennas and software developed internally, the system Regulus has designed can determine whether a GPS signal is legitimate or has been spoofed by a hacker (think of it as a way to defend against the kind of hack that the bad guys in “Die Hard 2“).
+Using a proprietary array of off-the-shelf antennas and software developed internally, the system Regulus has designed can determine whether a GPS signal is legitimate or has been spoofed by a hacker (think of it as a way to defend against the kind of hack used by the bad guys in “Die Hard 2“).

 Zunger first had the idea to launch the company three years ago while he was working with drones at the Israeli technology firm, Elbit.
 At the time, militaries were beginning to develop technologies to combat drone operations and Zunger figured it was only a matter of time before those technologies made their way into the commercial drone market as well.